GNR Class C1 (large boiler): Variants

 No. 1300, another four-cylinder compound, was an experimental locomotive which differed greatly from all of the others.
 It was built by Vulcan Foundry in 1905, largely to their own design although to Ivatt's specifications.
 The boiler had a narrow firebox, a diameter of 5 ft 3 in and a pressure of 200 lbf/in2.
 As with No. 292, the high-pressure cylinders were outside, driving the rear coupled wheels, whilst the low-pressure cylinders were inside, driving the front coupled axle; but their dimensions were 14 by 26 in and 23 by 26 in respectively.
 The engine worked as a two-cylinder simple on starting, changing over to compound expansion automatically.
 A superheater was fitted in 1914, and the engine was rebuilt as a two-cylinder simple in 1917; the new cylinders were outside, 20 by 26 in of the type used on class H3, driving the leading coupled wheels.
 It was withdrawn in 1924.

 No. 1421, built at Doncaster in 1907 was again a four-cylinder compound, but differed from No. 292 in a number of ways; in particular, the inside cylinder diameter was increased to 18 in.
 It was superheated in 1914 and rebuilt in 1920 as a two-cylinder simple with piston valves.
 It was then generally similar to the standard engines after they had been superheated, and it ran until 1947.

 The last ten, Nos.
 1452–61 built at Doncaster in 1910, had boilers producing superheated steam at 150 lbf/in2, and the cylinders were fed through piston valves.

 No. 279 was rebuilt in 1915 with four cylinders 15 by 26 in utilising simple expansion and driving the rear coupled axle.
 It was rebuilt back to a two-cylinder simple in 1938, but using 20 by 26 in cylinders of the type used on class K2 having the piston valves above the cylinders; in this form it ran until 1948.

 No. 1419 (renumbered 4419 in May 1924) was equipped with a booster engine on the trailing axle in July 1923; to accommodate this, the frames were lengthened at the rear, which also allowed a larger cab to be fitted.
 At the same time, the locomotive was given a superheater and piston valves, in line with others of the class.
-The booster, being for extra power at very low speeds, were of little use above speeds of 25mph, was removed temporarily between July 1924 and February 1925, and it was permanently removed in November 1935.
+The booster, being for extra power at very low speeds, were little use at speeds over 25 mph and removed temporarily between July 1924 and February 1925.
+It was permanently removed in November 1935.